-Collecting Data From End-Users of Generative Al Applications to Refine the Underlying Model data subject.
+Collecting Data From End-Users of Generative AI Applications to Refine the Underlying Model

-Generative Al applications may collect data from prompts given to the system, which are then used to further train and refine the system.
+Generative AI applications may collect data from prompts given to the system, which are then used to further train and refine the system.
 Some of these prompts may contain personal data, in which case, the application would be collecting personal data for a specific purpose and so, would be subject to the obligations of a "data controller" (or equivalent) under relevant data protection laws.